jazlab/moog.github.io/paper/paper.md

 * **Psychophysics, Procedural Generation, and Online Simulation**, as described above.
 * **RL Interface**.
-A task implemented in MOOG can be used out-of-the-box to train RL agents, since MOOG is python-based and has DeepMind dm_env and OpenAI Gym interfaces.
+A task implemented in MOOG can be used out-of-the-box to train RL agents, since MOOG is Python-based and has DeepMind dm_env and OpenAI Gym interfaces.

 Psychology and neurophysiology researchers often use platforms such as